 By TERRY SPENCER

-Videos posted Monday evening on Twitter showed emergency medical crews responding and providing aid to multiple injured people.
+Videos posted on Twitter on Monday evening showed emergency medical crews responding and providing aid to multiple injured people.

 Hollywood Beach is a popular beach destination about 11 miles (17 kilometers) south of Fort Lauderdale and 20 miles (32 kilometers) north of Miami.
-The beach was expected to see more visitors than usual because of the Memorial Day holiday.
+The beach was expected to see more visitors than usual with the Memorial Day holiday.

 Find your latest news here at the Hemet & San Jacinto Chronicle